I’ve seen this many times. Someone reports they were told something by a Doordash care representative that seemed off.

 There is a language barrier issue

-I’ve had times (that’s plural – as in multiple times) where it has taken five to ten minutes just to get them to understand that I’m the drive, not the customer.
+I’ve had times (that’s plural – as in multiple times) where it has taken five to ten minutes just to get them to understand that I’m the DRIVER, not the customer.

 A common issue lately has been a glitch where rejecting offers has impacted completion rates.
 I’ve heard of a number of drivers who have been told over the phone that rejecting orders (something that really doesn’t matter) is the same as not completing an order.

 Let’s face it – I find plenty of American Dashers who don’t understand that.
 How many times do we have trouble translating an idea or a concept to someone in our own language?

 There is a training issue